 What is the Difference Between A Misdemeanor DUI and A Felony DUI?

 Understanding the difference between a misdemeanor DUI (Driving Under the Influence) and a felony DUI in Florida is crucial for individuals facing impaired driving charges.
-The distinctions center around the nature of the offense, repeat offenses, aggravating factors, consequences, and the impact on one's criminal record.
+The distinctions center around the nature of the offense, repeat offenses, aggravating factors, consequences, and the impact on one’s criminal record.
 So, is a DUI a felony or a misdemeanor?
-Let’s find out the difference between a misdemeanor and felony DUI!
+Let’s find out the difference between a misdemeanor and a felony DUI!

 Nature of the Offense